afm1g15/CRCalibration/README.md

 - `docs` directory containing the doxygen for the codebase
 - `python` directory containing scripts to run additional studies, such as writing the MPV dE/dx from theory

+## Setup

+Depending on the form of the analysis chosen, there are relevant setup scripts.
+You will have to modify srcs/Setup/SetupUtils.h and srcs/Setup/Utilities.h to include the correct script

+- For a DUNE FD analysis, with samples generated using the AnalysisTree in duneana/AnaTree, use the standard setup script: srcs/Setup/Setup.h
+- For a PDDUNE analysis, with samples generated using the AnalysisTree in protoduneana/singlephase/Analysis/PDSPAnalyzer, use the standard setup script: srcs/Setup/PDSPAnaSetup.h

 ## Running

 To run the macro for the sample contents study, use